mrkraimer/asynRecordProposal/README.md

 asynRecordProposal
 ==================

-A proposal for implementing asynchronous record processing in pvDatabase
+A proposal for implementing asynchronous record processing in pvDatabase.